 - Busy multi-track interface

-Filmora Scrn is a trustworthy screen recording software that is especially loved by game players.
-It allows you to capture fast-paced scenes (up to 60 fps for Mac) while simultaneously recording a webcam video.
-It also provides basic editing options for improving the look of the video and tutorial features that can help direct attention to the main items on the screen.
+Filmora Scrn is a trustworthy video recording software that is especially loved by gamers.
+It lets you capture fast-paced scenes (up to 60 fps for Mac) while simultaneously recording a webcam video (all this is important for game recording).
+It also has a basic video editing tool that allows you to improve the look of the video, as well as tutorial features, which can help direct attention to the key items on the screen.

-- Can record from your computer and webcam simultaneously
+- Can capture and record from your computer and webcam simultaneously

 - Imports over 50 file formats and exports in multiple formats